evkx/evkx.github.io/content/models/mercedes/eqs_suv/EQS_680_SUV_GEN1/_index.md

 You can choose between two sound systems on the Mercedes-Maybach EQS 680 SUV.

-- With the Advanced Soundsystem, you get nine speakers with a max system output of 225 watts.
+- **Advanced Soundsystem**: This system features nine speakers and delivers a maximum output of 225 watts.
-- With the Burmester Surround Soundsystem, you get 13 speakers with a max system output of 590 watts.
+- **Burmester Surround Soundsystem**: This system features 13 speakers and delivers a maximum output of 590 watts.

-The model has 4 USB-C connections as standard.
+Additionally, the model includes 4 USB-C connections as standard.
 As an option, you can get additional 2 USB-C connections.

 ## Lights